abdtah011/PA2577-build-something/erc20-indexer/README.md

 kubectl delete ns ingress-nginx  # optional, removes ingress controller
 ```

-Feel free to tailor the `.env` and manifests for your registry, namespace, domains, or scaling targets before committing.
+Adjust `.env` and the manifests for your registry, namespace, domains, or scaling targets before committing.